miruyoun/miruyoun.github.io/relaxedqmix.md

 ## My Solution
 I designed and implemented **Relaxed QMIX**, extending the original algorithm with a correction network and regularization system.
 This allows agents to learn flexible coordination strategies while maintaining training stability.

-**Key Innovation:** added an ε-parameter to balance strict coordination rules with flexibility.
+**Key Innovations:**
+- Introduced an **ε-parameter** to relax QMIX’s strict monotonicity constraint.
+- Designed a **correction network with double state re-injection**, allowing the model to capture complex interactions between agents and global state.
+- Added **L2 regularization** during training to stabilize learning and prevent overfitting.

 ---